12 Top-Rated Attractions & Things to Do in Panama City, Panama

 4. Plaza de la Independencia & Catedral Metropolitana, Casco Viejo

-Literally in the center of the main attractions, Plaza de la Independencia is a great place to start your exploration of Casco Viejo.
+As you wander the old city, chances are you'll end up at the Plaza de la Independencia.
 Also called Plaza Mayor or Plaza de la Catedral, the park celebrates Panama declaring independence from Colombia in November, 1903.
-On one side of the plaza is the imposing Catedral Metropolitana, dating from 1688.
-It is the home of the Archdiocese of Panama.
+On one side of the plaza is the imposing Catedral Metropolitana, dating from 1688, home of the Archdiocese of Panama.

 In the center of the plaza, you'll find benches beneath large trees and a lovely, white octagonal shelter, where people come to sit and visit.
 It's also handy for sudden downpours.
 The plaza is an ideal place to get dropped off or picked up by taxi or Uber, since the streets are wide, unlike the other areas of the Old City.